citation-file-format/cff-initializer-javascript/README.dev.md

 ## Technology stack

 - [Single Page App](https://en.wikipedia.org/wiki/Single-page_application): The `cffinit` app will be a SPA.
 So app feels like a native app and no server-side code needs to run.
-- [https://www.figma.com/](https://www.figma.com/): A vector graphics and prototyping editor used to developed the wireframes and interaction designs.
+- [Figma](https://www.figma.com/): A vector graphics and prototyping editor used to developed the wireframes and interaction designs.
 - [npm CLI](https://docs.npmjs.com/cli/v7): Package manager command line interface shipped with NodeJS.
 - [TypeScript](https://www.typescriptlang.org/): Typed JavaScript language used for lowering maintenance cost.
 - [Vue.js v3](https://v3.vuejs.org/): A frontend JS framework for building user interfaces.
 - [Vue.js Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html): Is style of writing UI components to group logical concerns like state management.
 - [Quasar](https://quasar.dev/): A UI framework, a group of UI components, that follow [Material design guidelines](https://material.io/design) to make a coherent/pleasing user interface.
 - [Quasar CLI](https://quasar.dev/quasar-cli): Build and test infrastructure.
+Combines well with Vue.js, Quasar and jest.
 - [GitHub pages](https://pages.github.com/): Hosting of static HTML files.
 The build app (in `docs` folder) is deployed on it.
 - [Husky](https://typicode.github.io/husky/#/): Automaticly runs checks before pushing changes to GitHub.
 - [Jest](https://jestjs.io/): Testing framework to run unit tests and perform test assertions.
-- [highlight.js]: To syntax highlight the YAML formatted file.
+- [highlight.js](https://highlightjs.org/): To syntax highlight the YAML formatted file.
 - [ESLint](https://eslint.org/): To get constistent code style and prevent errors the industry standard linter ESLint is used.

 The notes about how we came to this technology stack, design and personas can be found in [project-docs/](project-docs/) folder.